Woolman Hill has been a Quaker center since its foundation in 1954.

 And here are some of our other (F)friends in New England:

 For many years, Traprock Center for Peace and Justice was housed at Woolman Hill.
-Though not a Quaker organization, Traprock Center’s efforts have been very much in alignment with Quaker values.
-It has since joined with Greenfield Community College’s Peace, Justice & Environmental Studies program.
+Though not a Quaker organization, Traprock Center’s efforts have often been in alignment with Quaker values.